 What if a student just disappears?
 A student in 7th through 12th grade who stops attending school or does not return to school at the beginning of the school year is considered a dropout unless the original district can obtain official documentation that the student transferred to another educational program.

 Can the dropout rate be multiplied by four to find out how many students drop out over the four years of high school?
 No. The dropout rate is an annual rate only.
-It is not statistically valid to simply multiply the annual rate by four to find out how many students dropped out during high school.
+It is not statistically valid to multiply the annual rate by four to find out how many students dropped out during high school.
 Similarly, it is not statistically valid to multiply the dropout rate by four and subtract this number from 100 to determine the graduation rate.

 Can a student drop out more than once?
 How does that affect the annual dropout rate?
 Some students have a pattern of dropping out and returning to school several times before they either graduate or drop out and do not return.
 In the state reporting system, a student is counted as a dropout only once within a given reporting period (i.e., from July 1 through June 30).
 However, if a student drops out during one school year, then returns to school the following year and drops out again, he/she will be counted in the dropout rate two years in a row.

 Are students who transfer to a GED program counted as dropouts?
 No. For the purposes of the dropout rate, students who enter a GED program not run by a Colorado school district are counted as transfers and not as dropouts.
-These students will negatively affect the graduation rate for the district, school, and cohort they last attended, because they will be added to the graduation base (or graduation rate denominator) whether they receive a GED certificate or not.
+However, these students will negatively affect the graduation rate for the district, school, and cohort they last attended, because they will be added to the graduation base (or graduation rate denominator) whether they receive a GED certificate or not.

 How valid are Colorado's dropout rates?
 The Colorado Department of Education provides definitions, guidelines, and training regarding the proper procedures for identifying and reporting dropout statistics.
 The data are edited and screened upon receipt and a summary document with the calculated rates is returned to the district for verification.
 In submitting the data to the state, each superintendent signs an assurance that the district has followed the required procedures.